isabelc/edd-software-specs/readme.txt

 1. Front-end: Specs table as shown on single download page
 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.7 =
+* New - the textdomain has changed to easy-digital-downloads-software-specs.
+You must update your .mo files accordingly.

 = 1.6.1 =
 * Fix: specs content filter should ignore widget setting to surpress specs if the widget is not active